How to Design A Crowdfunding Page That Boosts Outreach and Donations

 The images you use for your campaign are just as important as the content.
 Your pictures must be high-quality and share your story in the best light.
 If you work with children or animals, you’ll have dozens of stories and images to choose from that are bound to get people’s attention.

-Videos can raise four times more than others.
-Decide on the introduction, goals, story, and call to action before starting your video.
+Videos are also powerful ways to tell a story and often see more engagement than written content.
+To craft a powerful fundraising video, first decide on the introduction, goals, story, and call to action.
 This way, you’ll have a process to follow and an easier time deciding what to film and edit.

 Finally, when telling an individual’s story, ask them to share it themselves and mention specifics on how your organization made a difference in their life.